 Nine times out of ten, these other parents have been in your situation.
 Their child has grown, pushed boundaries, grown, learnt new things, grown and pushed more boundaries.
 That’s a child’s job.
 That’s how they learn what’s ok and what’s not.

 Please don’t feel embarrassed.
 This parenting gig is hard and we’re all learning too.
 Every child is different, so stop worrying about who your child is not, and please don’t feel like you need to stop coming because your child moves.
 We love the movers, we love the shakers, we love the full bodied learners.
 In our program as children grow and learn we are able to do more with them.
 We’re able to play games with more independence, call and response, turn taking, movements leading with a body part, weight transference and balance, all while up and moving our bodies.
 Children who move and feel beat and rhythm naturally from a young age will be able to move and feel it for the rest of their lives.
 Their movement is imperative to the learning process.
 It’s a really big deal.

 So next time your child pops up, needs to shake their butt, stomp their feet, or run around, use it as an opportunity to let them be, or if it's becoming disruptive, go to them, softly speak to them about the people around them, about how awesome it was that they found the beat, how we love their big movements when the music was loud and their little movements when it’s soft.
 We love how they STOPPED in time.
 We love how they froze in that funny shape when the music stopped.
 And how wonderful it is that they used their bodies to express themselves as only they could.

 Sounds Like This Owner and Teacher

-Above: My son, Leo.
+Above: My son, Leo, aged 18 months.
 He wont sit still either.